ldcas-uc3m/OSD-FinalChallenge/README.md

 It emulates the Raspberry Pies, generating random device/sensor data and sending it to the MQTT-2, as a real RPi would do.

 #### `mqtt-1` & `mqtt-2`
+We implement some Mosquitto routers in order to transmit messages between the IOT devices, as the Publicator/Subscriber model works perfectly for our needs, giving flexibility.
+These containers are mounted on simple Debian images, and configured with an user and password.
+Using the ports feature of docker-compose, we can build both of them from the same Dockerfile, and make MQTT-1 listen, on the same machine, through port `1883` (the default) and MQTT-2 through `1884`.

 ##### Topics
 The topics implemented on the MQTTs are the following: